 Free NAB Show NY Guest Pass

 Use code NY5448 to get your free exhibit pass courtesy of Panasonic.
 This includes access to the exhibits, as well as select sessions and other on-floor programming.
-To get your complimentary guest pass, just register at the following link before October 14th.
-Guest passes will need to be purchased at full price after October 14th so be sure to register today!
+To get your complimentary guest pass, just register at the following link before the show.
+Guest passes will need to be purchased at full price on-site, so be sure to register today!

 A Next Generation IT/IP-centric Live Production Platform with Open Architecture